 This article was written by Robert Chittenden.

 When I was much younger, I was impressed with the organisational structure and teamwork of the Scouts movement.
 We spent several years having fun and always doing activities and camps.
-The constant message of “Be Prepare” was repeated time and time again.
-To this day, the “Be Prepared” approach has set my thinking pattens to always have “Have a plan!”
+The constant message of “Be Prepared” was repeated time and time again.
+To this day, the “Be Prepared” approach has set my thinking patterns to always have “Have a plan!”
 Now I realise, after working with many different companies, the importance of knowing how to write an effective action plan that has a clear outline of how to achieve a goal.
 You can have the very best, most creative and innovative ideas, but without a written action plan to outline the steps you need to achieve your goal, you are most likely to be running nowhere, fast.

 Create the Action Plan